-Hamsters are highly active animals — they can run 5-8 miles a night in the wild! — and the size of the cage you buy is arguably the most important factor.
+Hamsters are highly active animals — they can run 5 to 8 miles a night in the wild! — and the size of the cage you buy is arguably the most important factor.
 That being said, there are several other vital factors to consider other than size, all of which can have a dramatic influence on the health and happiness of your hamster family.

-In this article, we’ll look at how to choose the right cage size for your hamster, as well as some other important factors to consider.
+So how much space does a hamster need in their cage?
+In this article, we’ll look at how to choose the right cage size for your hamster, as well as other important factors to consider.

 Before You Start